yliapis/blog/_posts/2017-12-06-Non-Negative-Matrix-Factorization.md

 The purpose of this post is to give a simple explanation of a powerful feature extraction technique, non-negative matrix factorization.

-Non-negative matrix factorization (or NMF) is a method for factorizing a matrix into two lower rank matrices with strictly non-negative elements.
+Non-negative matrix factorization (NNMF, or NMF) is a method for factorizing a matrix into two lower rank matrices with strictly non-negative elements.

 Given matrix $$\mathbf{X}$$, find $$\mathbf{W}$$ and $$\mathbf{V}$$ such that